Skin Peels & Exfoliators: The Need To Knows

 Peels are classified based on their strength and penetration power.
 Beware, the deeper the peel class, the longer the skin recovery period:

 SUPERFICIAL – As the most gentle peel, superficial peels have no downtime and only remove the top layer of the epidermis.
-But, they result in immediately smoother skin and lighter complexion.
+But, they result in immediately smoother skin and a lighter complexion.

 MEDIUM – Medium peels have more prolonged recovery time and potentially additional side effects.
 Many have ingredients derived from trichloroacetic acid (TCA).
 TCA penetrates deep into the skin to treat sun damage, skin pigmentation, and wrinkles.
 These peels may require a little downtime and result in redness—best for a night indoors with no plans.